 In Moscow, Western journalists knew what was going on.
 Lucky refugees, who had managed to escape, fled to the city to beg for food, to trade wedding rings for bread.
 “They gathered faster than the police could clear them away,” wrote UPI reporter Eugene Lyons in his confessional memoir Assignment in Utopia.
 Meanwhile, the West continued to believe that the Soviet Union was the workers’ paradise.
 Leading intellectuals, most notably George Bernard Shaw, willfully ignorant, flocked to Moscow and declared the Soviet Union a utopia.
 As Lyons wrote, “Every correspondent, each in his own measure, was guilty of collaborating in this monstrous hoax on the world.”

 A naive 27-year-old Welsh journalist named Gareth Jones entered Ukraine, where he witnessed the ravaged countryside and interviewed survivors.
 His eyewitness account shocked the world.
 Much like the Kremlin controls the media in Moscow today, it pressured American and British journalists to publish articles condemning Jones as a liar.
 “There is no actual starvation or deaths from starvation but there is widespread mortality from diseases due to malnutrition,” Walter Duranty wrote in the New York Times.
-Ever a social ringmaster, Duranty lived in a luxurious apartment inside the Kremlin, was beloved internationally as “Our Man in Moscow” and had just won the Pulitzer Prize.
+Ever a social ringmaster, Duranty lived in a luxurious apartment near the Kremlin, was beloved internationally as “Our Man in Moscow” and had just won the Pulitzer Prize.
 Who would the world believe?
-Jones was silenced, and two years later was murdered, research suggests, by the KGB.
+Jones was silenced, and two years later was murdered, research suggests, by the NKVD.

 For Ukrainians, E.U. membership means more than economic opportunities and mobility.
 It is about distancing themselves from Putin, who is said to revere Stalin, the very dictator who tried to erase Ukraine and managed to partition it, at least politically.
 If that weren’t enough, just this past week, Putin tightened his control of the press by shutting down Russia’s leading news agency, RIA Novosti.
 This is just another chilling reminder of the Holodomor to the Ukrainian people and a reason they continue to protest in arctic temperatures to get away from his grasp.